Sroy20/Deep-Learning-Specialization-Notes/README.md

 1. What happens when there is a dimension mismatch during the addition operation in ResNets?
 (Typically a matrix is used (pre-multiplied with a<sup>\[l]</sup>) - can be learnt or fixed implementing zero padding)
 1. How do we handle the presence of pooling layer in a residual block since it will lead to a dimension mismatch? (same as above)

+### Networks in Networks and 1x1 convolutions

+1. Explain the concept of NIN or 1x1 convolutions.
+1. How is it different from a fully connected layer?
+1. Where is it typically used?
+(1. If the network depth has become huge then NIN can be used to shrink it.
+In contrast, the height and width of the volume is reduced by pooling layers or convs with strides >1.
+2. Even if the output volume has same or more depth, it adds another level of nonlinearities to be learnt thereby increasing the model complexity.)

+### Inception network motivation

+1. What is the key motivation behind inception networks?
+(Allows to explore different filter configurations at once and then concatenate the results)
+1. What is a "bottleneck layer"?
+(Describe the problem of computation cost (Eg. 28x28x192 -> 28x28x32 for 64@5x5) and then say how 1x1 convolutions (Eg. 28x28x192 -> 28x28x16 for 16@1x1 -> 28x28x32 for 32@5x5) can be used to reduce it)
+1. Does the "bottlenect layer" hurt performance of a network?
+(No, if shrinking is done withing reason)

+### Inception Network

+1. What is an inception module?
+Describe the reason for each element of the blocks.
+1. Why are the 1x1 convolution layers present in the module? (bottleneck layers to reduce computation cost)
+1. Why does the max-pool layer have a stride of 1?
+(To keep dimensions consistent with its parallel layers for channel concatenation of output volumes)
+1. What is an inception network?
+(Brings a bunch of inception modules)
+1. Why are there are some side branches in the inception network?
+(Tries to perform prediction based on intermediate features -> can be used to detect overfitting)